rbitton1729/Website/src/content/server-help/_index.md

 ### I want to compile something

 This system is not ideal for large compilations.
-As your friendly sysadmin, please email a git repo and I will compile them for you on my workstation (i9-13900KF (32 threads) with 64 GB of RAM.
+As your friendly sysadmin, please email a git repo and I will compile them for you on my workstation (i9-13900KF (32 threads) with 64 GB of RAM).

 ---